WebDevCF2m2020/Gabbler/README.md

       ManagerTableAbstract abstract class

-- Use often gitmoji into commit and use an understandable message for each commit !
+- Often use gitmoji into commit and use an understandable message for each commit !

   https://gitmoji.dev/